Envision Glasses: Alice’s Top Features

 You can also purchase additional frames (Fashionable Lux Frames or Smith Optics Frames).
 The Fashionable Lux Frames come with clear lenses, and the Smith Optics come with zero-power lenses.
 You can replace the pre-installed lenses on both sets of frames with custom prescription lenses if necessary.

 If you decide to attach one of the other sets of frames, or you detach the body from the titanium frames accidentally and need to reattach them, Envision has an article on its website detailing how to do this.
+After initially struggling, Alice read this article and has since been able to attach the body to the frame independently.

 How do you set up the Envision Glasses?

 To set up and start using the glasses, you will need the Envision AI app.
 The Envision AI app is available on iOS and Android, and is completely free.
-Pairing the glasses with the app will enable you to set up the glasses, including connecting them to Wi-Fi and linking them with your Envision account (you need an Envision account to access Envision’s features; you can set up your account when you first download the app).
+Pairing the glasses with the app will enable you to set up the glasses, including connecting them to Wi-Fi and linking them with your Envision account.
+You need an Envision account to access Envision’s features.
+You can set up your account when you first download the app.

 The app also features many of the functions of the glasses, including features for accessing text and finding objects.